Becky (television personality)

-Rebecca Eri Rabone (レベッカ・英里・レイボーン, Rebekka Eri Reibōn), better known mononymously as Becky (ベッキー, Bekkī), is a Japanese entertainer signed to GATE.
+Rebecca Eri Rabone (レベッカ・英里・レイボーン, Rebekka Eri Reibōn), known as Becky (ベッキー, Bekkī), is a Japanese television personality, actress, and singer.
 Since 2009, she has recorded music under the stage name Becky♪♯.

 Early life and education

 Becky was born in Kanagawa Prefecture to a Japanese mother and an English father, Simon Rabone.
 She has one younger sister, dancer Jessica "JJ" Rabone.
 Until at least 2011, Becky held dual citizenship status in both Japan and the United Kingdom.

 She graduated from Tokyo's Asia University with a degree in business administration on 15 March 2006.

 Although The Japan Times previously erroneously reported her full name as "Rebecca Eri Ray Vaughan", Australian airline Jetstar Airways, having used her in advertisements and promotions aimed towards Japanese audiences, gives her full name as being "Rebecca-Eri Rabone", this surname matching that used by her father and sister; the error arises from the fact that 'Rabone' and 'Ray Vaughan' would be spelled the same way in Japanese.